Our Nonprofit Projects

 Community Boat Building Community Boat Building brings real world experiences and academic skills together to excite students about learning.
 We offer a year-round schedule of experiential learning opportunities, from learning how to chart a course, to an oral history of descendants of African Americans who were involved in the maritime industry, to building a boat.

 Community Votes Community Votes partners with community-based social service organizations to conduct nonpartisan voter mobilization so more underrepresented citizens participate in our democracy.
-Donate now.
-Visit their website.
+Their approach is practical, grassroots and cost-effective.
+Many community-based service organizations work directly with citizens who traditionally don’t exercise their right to vote and are uniquely positioned to reach into some of the city’s poorest communities to turn more citizens into voters.

 Connecticut School Finance Project The way that Connecticut funds its schools is broken.
 It's unfair to kids and taxpayers, and it doesn't work for many schools, towns and cities.
 The amount of money a school gets is not based on the needs of the kids who go to that school, and the amount taxpayers must pay to support education is are very different in each town.
 Some schools have what they need to educate kids, and others don't have textbooks for every child.